Quatermass 2: Home media

 Quatermass 2 was released on Region 2 DVD in 2003 by DD Video.
 It contained a number of extra features including commentary by director Val Guest and writer Nigel Kneale, as well as an interview with Val Guest and a trailer for Enemy From Space, as the film is known in the US.
-The film was first released in the US on All Region NTSC DVD by Anchor Bay Entertainment and is mastered from an archival print that shows every image with razor-sharp clarity and richness; it contains the same extra features as on the Region 2 UK release.
+The film was first released in the US on All Region NTSC DVD by Anchor Bay Entertainment and is mastered from an archival print; it contains the same extra features as on the Region 2 UK release.
 The film had been previously released on both VHS cassette and LaserDisc.

-The film was released twice on Blu-ray in Australia as part of collection box sets.
-The first was the "Hammer Horror: The Blu-ray Collection", released on 20 November 2013, while the second, a "Redux" edition of the original set, was made available on 2 December 2015.
-The film is only available in standard definition in both sets.

-Quatermass 2 received its first-ever HD Blu-ray transfer when it was released on 30 July 2019 in the U.S. and Canada by Scream Factory, a subsidiary of Shout!
-Factory.
-The set contains a new 2K transfer, in an aspect ratio of 1.75:1, with a remastered audio track in DTS-HD 2.0.

 In other media

 The film was adapted into a 15-page comics story for the August 1978 issue of the magazine Hammer's Halls of Horror (volume 2, #23, published by Top Sellers Ltd).
 It was drawn by David Lloyd from a script by Steve Parkhouse.
 The story was titled "Enemy from Space (Quatermass II)."